 Paul Duffy is chief executive officer of Engineered Materials Solutions based in Attleboro.
 The company specializes in clad metal products, producing a variety of goods — from pots and pans to electrical switch breakers.
 For now, everything is good, as the company is expanding.
 But since the business relies on steel, Duffy is expecting tariffs to cost millions of dollars.

 “[The situation] is very significant for us,” Duffy said, “because we wouldn’t want this to turn into a situation where it impacts our staffing or our ability to retain our labor force and grow in the future.”

 June 7, 2018: The Patriot-News published an article that said despite gains for some steelworkers, tariffs do more harm than good.

 The possibility of retaliatory trade restrictions have many concerned.
 If the United States makes it more expensive to do business within its borders, other countries will do the same.

 “There has to be a better way than getting into these battles,” said Mark O’Neill of the Pennsylvania Farm Bureau.
 “We need opportunities to sell more of our products…not policies or actions that are going to make it more difficult to sell our products.”

 June 7, 2018: The Star Tribune published an article highlighting how pork farmers are hurt by double-whammy tariffs on pork.

-As retaliation for trade restrictions imposed by Washington, Mexico has followed in China’s footsteps and is imposing tariffs on American pork products.
+As retaliation for trade restrictions imposed by the Trump administration, Mexico has followed in China’s footsteps and is imposing tariffs on American pork products.
 For farmers in Minnesota, this could do significant damage.